 If you prefer a family-friendly holiday apartment in Venice be sure to consider carefully whether you will be comfortable navigating the city without the assistance of a hotel concierge.
 Location, accessibility, and safety are other considerations when renting a holiday apartment with children in Venice.
 Be sure to evaluate whether stairs, internal or external or internal, are doable for your family.
-The Pronto Porter app is a convenient service for families that provides on-demand meet-and-greet assistance carrying your luggage and finding your destination easily from anywhere in the cities.
-The porters are also helpful for families as they can point out the nearest grocery store, ATM, pharmacy, where to eat nearby and so on, and assist you with purchasing the best vaporetto pass option and understanding how to navigate the canals on your own for your stay.
+Pronto Porter is a convenient service for families that provides assistance carrying your luggage and finding your destination easily from anywhere in the cities.
+The porter locals are also helpful for families as they can point out the nearest grocery store, ATM, pharmacy, where to eat nearby and so on, and assist you with purchasing the best vaporetto pass option and understanding how to navigate the canals on your own for your stay.
 See our video travel tip on How to Get around in Venice.

 We are big fans of canal views, but in Venice you can pay a premium for Grand Canal views.
 The inner canals in the quieter neighborhoods of Dorsoduro and San Polo are just as charming, and quieter!
 For example, this Venice holiday apartment from DolceVita Apartments offers a lot of value as it has both a canal view and a beautiful view over Venice’s rooftops, and, while very central, it is across the Grand Canal from St. Mark’s Square, just minutes from the San Toma waterstop.
 In this area the kids can run around an play in Campo San Polo, maybe making some friends, you will find a grocery store a few minutes away, and less touristy dining options.
 The decor is simple and updated, also a plus for families traveling with kids.